adamzvolanek/DevRackDocs/recyclarr.md

 # Recyclarr

 This page covers the setup of [recyclarr](https://github.com/recyclarr/recyclarr) to deploy in my docker-compose stack(s).
+Recyclarr is setup to configure quality profiles with HEVC preference **not** language support.

 ## Manual Steps